 Very simple design, as the subwoofer is built into the soundbar.
 Curved to match curved TVs.
 Automatically adjusts the speaker's output to minimize effects of distortion.
-Plays 4K audio smoothly with built-in pass-through technology.
+Plays high-quality audio smoothly with built-in pass-through technology.
 Streams music from mobile devices.

 Some people prefer a separate subwoofer.
 Bass sounds aren't as pronounced.